 Airfoil technology helped human beings to fly.
 Wind Turbines, gas turbines and hydraulic machines, all work on the principles of airfoil.
-This video will unveil the physics behind the simple shape that revolutionized the engineering world.
+In this aricle will unveil the physics behind the simple shape that revolutionized the engineering world.

 An airfoil produces a lift force when fluid flows over it, this is illustrated in Fig:1.
 But what is the source of this lift?
 Is Bernoulli's principle or Newton's third law responsible for it ?
 Or both the effects?
 Some textbooks point to Bernoulli’s principle, but many people reject this claim.
 Skeptics include NASA scientists and Professor Holger Babinsky of the University of Cambridge, who, in his popular YouTube video, proved both experimentally and theoretically that the equal time argument is incorrect.